mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 First we need to install jQuery in our project.
 As jQuery is changed frequently, new updates are assigned different version numbers.
 The latest update as of this writing is version 3.2.1, although it may have changed by the time you read this post.
-You can download jQuery [here][download-jquery].
+You can download jQuery [here][download-jquery]{:target="_blank"}.
 There are several links on this page, but the one we are interested in starts with "Download the uncompressed, development jQuery X.Y.Z" (where in place of "X.Y.Z" you will see a version number).
 Click on this link and download the resulting file to somewhere on your computer.
 Move it to your Minesweeper project directory and rename the file to `jquery.js`.

 [download-jquery]: https://jquery.com/download/